Litee/SolutionCop/README.md

   * [StyleCopEnabled](https://github.com/Litee/SolutionCop/wiki/StyleCopEnabled)
   * [TreatStyleCopWarningsAsErrors](https://github.com/Litee/SolutionCop/wiki/TreatStyleCopWarningsAsErrors)

+## Compatibility

+* Tool is using .NET 4.0

-### TODO rules:
+### TODO (rules in priority order)
-* Copy Local
+* Same package versions should be used across projects (support exceptions)
+* Forbid pre-release versions of packages (should be added to NuGetPackageVersions rule)
+* Unapproved build configurations
 * Binary within NuGet package is referenced directly without proper reference in packages.config
-* Same package versions are used across projects (support exceptions)
-* VS solution version
+* Check for "Copy Local" used
 * Assembly and root namespace should have same name
-* Unapproved build configurations
-* No duplicate NuGet packages (looks like low priority - haven't seen this problem in practice for a long time)
 * Classify project by type (e.g. production, testing) and disallow references between some groups
-* Proper owner in AssemblyInfo
+* Proper owner in AssemblyInfo (FxCop?)
-* Proper copyright date in AssemblyInfo
+* Proper copyright date in AssemblyInfo (FxCop?)
-* Forbid pre-release versions of packages (should be added to NuGetPackageVersions rule)
+* Check VS solution version
+* No duplicate id in packages.config (looks like low priority - haven't seen this problem in practice for a long time)

-### Other Todos:
+### TODO (other)
-* Group errors by project or by rule
+* Group errors in output by project or by rule
-* NuGet commands in log for fixing versions
+* Provide NuGet commands in log for upgrading to the lowest version
-* More flexible exceptions
-* Option to fail on missing sections
+* Option to fail on missing sections instead of creating them
-* Links to broken rule details in wiki
+* Provide links to rule details in output
-* Treat rules as separate tests for TeamCity (not sure whether it will work better than plain list)
+* Treat each rule as a separate test suite for TeamCity (not sure whether it will work better than current plain list)
-* Custom folders for searching rules
+* Allow to search custom rules in other folders
-* Configuration can be an exception
+* Support build configurations as exception
-* Error messages -> resources
+* Move error messages to resources